Yes, WeWork Is Still in Business, Even After a Failed IPO and CEO Loss

-And even though WeWork's revenue dropped from $934 million in the third quarter of 2019 to $811 million in the third quarter of 2020, its net loss dropped from $1.2 billion to $517 million during the same period.
+Even though WeWork's revenue dropped from $934 million in the third quarter of 2019 to $811 million in the third quarter of 2020, its net loss dropped from $1.2 billion to $517 million during the same period.

 WeWork added new options to make its platform “as flexible as humanly possible.”

-As part of its rebound, WeWork supplemented its existing membership plans with On Demand and All Access options to give customers more flexibility in booking work spaces, TechCrunch reported.
+As part of its rebound, WeWork supplemented its existing membership plans with on-demand and all-access options to give customers more flexibility in booking workspaces, TechCrunch reported.

 “What we’ve essentially done is un-bundle our space,” Prabhdeep Singh, WeWork’s global head of marketplace, told the site.
 “It used to be that the only way to enjoy our spaces was via a bundled subscription product and monthly memberships.
 But we realized with COVID, the world was shifting, and to open up our platform to a broader group of people and make it as flexible as humanly possible.
 So they can now book a room for a half hour or get a day pass, for example.
 The use cases are so wide.”